 How This Connects to Ser and Estar

 Some reflexive verbs interact closely with the ser / estar distinction.
-The “becoming” verbs — ponerse, quedarse, volverse — are typically used with adjectives that would otherwise take estar (describing temporary or resulting states).
-This is not a coincidence: both estar and these reflexive verbs deal with states rather than definitions.
+The “becoming” verbs — ponerse, quedarse, volverse — are typically used with adjectives that would otherwise take estar because both systems describe states rather than definitions.

 If you want to revisit that distinction, the Ser vs Estar guide on this site covers the full rule with examples.
-Understanding the two together — the estar world and the state-change reflexives — gives you a coherent mental model of how Spanish describes conditions and change.
+Understanding the two together — the estar world and the state-change reflexives — gives you a much cleaner mental model of how Spanish describes conditions and change.

 The Most Common Reflexive Verbs to Learn First